afarleywws/Programming-Guide/docs/knit.md

 #### Why Knit

-Knit luckily is not a strict structured framework and more of a modular library.
-Knit is designed in a way that lets the developers decide their own structure while still accessing all of the same functionality and benefits it has to offer.
+Luckily, Knit is not a strict structured framework; it’s more of a modular library.
+Knit is designed in a way that lets the developers decide their own structure while still accessing all the same functionality and benefits it has to offer.

-Knit can easily be added to pre-existing code or start the creation of an application that is future-proof when it comes to new updates and features.
+Knit can easily be added to pre-existing code or used to start an application that is future-proof when it comes to new updates and features.

 #### How Knit Works